mineur/instagram-parser/docs/setup.md

 4. Take a look at the following xhr query:
 <img src="img/xhr-queries.png" alt="Instagram xhr queries" width="500">

-5. Copy the param `query_id` like so, and keep it to build the parser.
+5. Copy the param `query_hash` like so, and keep it to build the parser.
 <img src="img/query-id.png" alt="Instagram xhr queries" width="500">

 ## You're done!